miffili/klara-digital/README.md

 - continuous  growth
 - imperfection & learning in public

-This concept appealed to me so very much, that I couldn't foget about it in all these months.
+This concept appealed to me so very much, that I couldn't forget about it in all these months.
 So here we are.

 Be prepared for an eclectic mix of technical content around web development & a11y, personal discoveries about my neurodiversity, and random irl & digital craft & diy projects. 🌱